Is My Prescription a Pharmacy or Medical Benefit?

 Drugs That Fall Under Your Pharmacy Benefit

 Think about the common medicines you pick up at your local drugstore or have delivered to your home.
 Drugs that help keep your blood pressure or cholesterol in check.
 The cream your dermatologist gave you for that itchy rash.
 Antibiotics for a sinus infection.
 Or insulin to manage your diabetes.
-They’re just a few examples of prescription medicines you can take yourself that may be part of your pharmacy benefit.
+These are just a few examples of prescription medicines you may take that may be part of your pharmacy benefit.

 Drugs That Are a Medical Benefit

 Sometimes, medications must be given by a care provider in a health care setting.
 Birth control implants are one example.
 So are chemo infusions for cancer and immunotherapy for complex and chronic diseases.
 These types of medications usually require patients to be monitored by a medical professional during their treatment.
-Your medical benefit may cover the cost of the medication and its administration.
+Your medical benefit may cover the costs of these drugs and their administration.

 Some Drugs Can Be Both

-Vaccines given as part of preventive health care can be a pharmacy benefit or a medical benefit.
+Vaccines given as part of preventive health care can be either a pharmacy benefit or a medical benefit.
 A flu shot is the most common example.
-Its classification depends on your health plan and where you get the vaccine.
 Did you go to your local retail pharmacy for your flu shot?
 Or did your primary care provider give you a flu shot during your annual wellness check?
-The details determine which benefit category the flu shot may fall under.
+The benefit category for the vaccine depends on your health plan and where you got it.

 Check Your Plan’s Drug List

 The list is exactly what the name suggests – a list of prescription drugs covered by your health care plan.
 The list is organized into different levels of coverage called member payment tiers.
-Some plans may have four tiers.
-Others can have up to six tiers.
+Some plans may have up to six tiers.
 Each tier has its own cost.
 The lower the tier, the lower your out-of-pocket costs will be for the drug.

 Generic drugs are usually found in the lower tier.
 Name brand drugs and specialty drugs are often in higher tiers.
 You may pay more for a brand name drug if a generic equivalent is available.

 Talk with your doctor and pharmacist about all your medications.
 Always check to see if they are covered under your health care plan.
-For any name-brand drug, ask if there are generics or lower-cost alternatives you can take.
-If your drug isn’t covered on your Drug List, ask if there are other covered options.
+For any name-brand drug, ask if there are generics or lower-cost options you can take.
+If your drug isn’t covered on your Drug List, ask if there are other covered drugs or treatments for your needs.

 Be In-the-Know About In-Network Pharmacies